GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 In GanttPRO, for your convenience, you can use shortcuts.
 There are the following combinations:

-Delete – delete a task.
+Delete/Cmd+Backspace + focus – delete the task.